 - Use your personalized envelope seal on the flap and personalized return address labels.

-- Avoid making thank you notes look like form letters by adding a personal reference to each one.
+- Avoid making thank-you notes look like form letters.
+Add a personal reference to each one.

 Show Your Thanks

-Jostens offers personalized thank you cards to help you show your gratitude to those who supported you in your journey.
+Jostens offers personalized thank-you cards to help you show your gratitude to those who supported you in your proud journey.